octopus-db/documentation/docs/source/data_tables.rst

 * REFDBID -- Uses same "REFDBID" as :ref:`global_RefCore` table does (because is one-to-one relationship)

 * ABSTRACT -- Is publication abstract, if available.
 Note - Very extensive abstracts have been truncated and marked as *... [_truncated_]* at their end.
+For available abstracts refer to :ref:`global_RefAbstract_Fields`

 ..  _global_Author: